walterhiggins/WMPJS/book-outline.md

 4. Prompting for input.

+### for loop
+### while loop

 # Part III Advanced Modding

 The latter half of the book will focus on Event-Driven Programming and using Bukkit's API - in particular, how Bukkit's Java-based API maps to Javascript.

 ## Arrows that Teleport you.

 ### Goal

 In this recipe, event-driven programming is explained in more detail.
 At the end of the chapter the reader will have created a simple mod which teleports players when they fire arrows.
 Players are teleported to wherever the arrow lands.

 ## A TNT-Free Zone

 ### Goal

 In this recipe, readers learn about more events and will explore Bukkit's event package.
 They'll learn how to browse JavaDoc documentation and how to map Bukkit event classes to Javascript.
 This recipe provides a mod which will prevent players from placing TNT, Lava and other destructive blocks in the game.

 ## Protecting areas against griefing.